Milton Erickson: Psychological Work, Hypnosis, And More

 Milton H. Erickson was a psychiatrist who reimagined traditional theories and models of therapy.
 He moved therapy away from the theory-driven, lengthy, and sometimes burdensome psychotherapy practices established by pioneers like Freud, Jung, and Adler and instead made therapy more direct and solution-focused.
-He also was a pioneer in the development of clinical hypnosis or hypnosis therapy and advanced hypnotic techniques known as hypnotherapy, which has been shown to be effective in treating a wide range of mental health conditions.
+Milton Erickson also was a pioneer in the development of clinical hypnosis or hypnosis therapy and advanced hypnotic techniques known as hypnotherapy, which has been shown to be effective in treating a wide range of mental health conditions.
 In fact, we also owe a debt to Milton Erickson for removing much of the stigma that has surrounded hypnosis as a legitimate form of therapy.

-Erickson’s life experiences
+Milton Erickson's early life

 Milton H. Erickson was born in a mining camp in Nevada.
 However, eventually, the family settled on a small farm in Wisconsin, where he spent most of his childhood.
 As a child, Milton H. Erickson was severely dyslexic, tone-deaf, and color-blind.
 Because of these obstacles, he did not even begin speaking until the age of four.